 - Filter Type: Washable

-One of the best models in the Dyson cordless range is the outstanding V8 Absolute.
-It’s a powerful machine that improves on the previous V6 version in several key areas – with the most important being a longer battery life.
+The best model in the Dyson cordless range (at the time of writing) is the outstanding V11 Absolute.
+It’s a powerful machine that improves on the previous V10 in several key areas – with the most important being stronger suction, an LCD screen, and adaptive power based on the type of floor.
 It’s also one of the best cordless vacuum cleaners for pet hair.

-As always, there are some drawbacks .
+As always, there are some drawbacks to the V11.
 The biggest is the price, as this is one of the most expensive pet vacuums on the market.
-With a small dust capacity, it also needs to be emptied regularly.
+With a small dust capacity, it also needs to be emptied regularly – although it’s still around 40% bigger than the Dyson V7 and V8 models.

-Even with these minor issues, you won’t be disappointed in the V8 Absolute.
+Even with these minor issues, you won’t be disappointed in the V11 Absolute.
 It’s a joy to use, powerful and great with dog or cat hair.
-There’s also no doubt that it’s an improvement on the already highly-rated V6 range.
-It’s our current top pick for the best Dyson vacuum for pet hair.
+There’s also no doubt that it’s an improvement on the already highly-rated V10 range.
+It’s our current top pick for the best Dyson vacuum for pet hair (click here to read our full review of the V11 Absolute.)

 - One of the best cordless vacuums for pet hair

-- Comes with the Fluffy floor head for hard floors
+- Comes with the Soft Roller floor head for hard floors and a mini pet tool

 - Filter Type: Whole Machine